Prince William, Duke of Cumberland

 Caroline of Ansbach.
 He was Duke of Cumberland from 1726.
-He is best remembered for his role in putting down the Jacobite Rising at the Battle of Culloden in 1746, which made him immensely popular throughout parts of Britain.
+He is best remembered for his role in putting down the Jacobite Rising at the Battle of Culloden in 1746, which made him popular in certain parts of Britain.
 He is often referred to by the nickname given to him by his Tory opponents: 'Butcher' Cumberland.

 For much of the War of the Austrian Succession, with the assistance of John Ligonier, Cumberland commanded the main allied field army in Flanders acting in defence of the Austrian Netherlands and the Dutch Republic.
 At the head of the largest deployment of British troops on the continent since the days of Marlborough and opposed to the experienced French Marshal Maurice de Saxe, Cumberland's campaigning could not prevent the fall of the Dutch Barrier Forts.
 Between 1748 and 1755 he attempted to enact a series of army reforms that were resisted by the opposition and by the army itself.
 Following the Convention of Klosterzeven in 1757, he never again held active military command and switched his attentions to politics and horse racing.

 Early life

 William was born in Leicester House, in Leicester Fields (now Leicester Square), Westminster, London, where his parents had moved after his grandfather, George I, accepted the invitation to ascend the British throne.
-His godparents included the King and Queen in Prussia (his paternal aunt), but they apparently did not take part in person and were presumably represented by proxy.
 On 27 July 1726, at only five years old, he was created Duke of Cumberland, Marquess of Berkhamstead in the County of Hertford, Earl of Kennington in the County of Surrey, Viscount of Trematon in the County of Cornwall, and Baron of the Isle of Alderney.

 The young prince was educated well; his mother appointed Edmond Halley as a tutor.
 Another of his tutors (and occasional proxy for him) was his mother's favourite Andrew Fountaine.
 At Hampton Court Palace, apartments were designed specially for him by William Kent.

-William's elder brother Frederick, Prince of Wales, proposed dividing the king's dominions.
+William's elder brother Frederick, Prince of Wales, proposed dividing the King's dominions.
 Frederick would get Britain, while William would get Hanover.
 This proposal came to nothing.

 Early military career

 From childhood, he showed physical courage and ability, and became his parents' favourite.
-He was enrolled in the 2nd Foot Guards and made a Knight of the Bath aged four.
+He was enrolled in the 2nd Foot Guards and made a Knight of the Bath, when aged four.
 He was intended, by the King and Queen, for the office of Lord High Admiral, and, in 1740, he sailed, as a volunteer, in the fleet under the command of Sir John Norris, but he quickly became dissatisfied with the Navy, and, instead secured the post of colonel of the First Regiment of Foot Guards on 20 February 1741.